Stochastic intrinsic gradient flows on the Wasserstein space: Diffusion processes on Wasserstein spaces

-then $\Lam$ and the image measure under the shift, $\Lam(\,\cdot\,-\phi)$, are absolutely continuous w.r.t.~each other.
-The linear space of all elements $\phi$ with the property in \eqref{eq:CM} is called Cameron--Martin space $\mathcal H_\LL$ of $\Lam$.
-The corresponding Radon--Nikodym density is given by
+then $\Lam$ and the image measure under the shift, $\Lam(\,\cdot\,-\phi)$ are absolutely continuous w.r.t.~each other.
+The linear space of all $\phi\in E$ with the property of \eqref{eq:CM} is called the Cameron--Martin space $\mathcal H_\LL$ of $\Lam$ and the corresponding Radon--Nikodym density is given by